Best powered speakers for 2023

 A pair of smaller speakers may be plenty for your desktop system, but you’ll want something a little larger if you’re using them to enhance TV sound or listening to music in a larger room.
 A larger woofer diameter can play louder and lower, and more wattage from the built-in amplification gives you more power and clarity to fill out the soundstage in larger spaces.

-KEF LS50 Wireless speakers (background) offer impressive power and bass response, but sometimes the smaller KEF LSX speakers (foreground) suit your space better.
+KEF LS50 Wireless II speakers (background) offer impressive power and bass response, but the smaller KEF LSX speakers (foreground) may suit a smaller space better.

 What about sound quality?